SamanthaBooth81/clay_and_fire/README.md

 - Deploy not completing - message received: ERROR: Could not find a version that satisfies the requirement python-apt==2.0.0+ubuntu0.20.4.7 (from versions: 0.0.0, 0.7.8).
 To fix this I removed the un-required installs from requirements.txt file.

 - The Webhook for the live site was generating a 301 error.
 To fix this I had to add a / at the end of the url the webhook was set up to.

+- The delivery confirmation page image wasn't Loading on the deployed site.
+To fix this I changed the image source to the images [AWS](https://aws.amazon.com/?nc2=h_lg) url to display the image.

 # Search Engine Optimisation (SEO)
 In order to find the relevant keywords for my project I made the following searches on [Google](www.google.co.uk) and [Word Tracker](www.wordtracker.com)  along with a few combinations: